-Complete the following steps to register for Schare:
+Normally, you would have to complete the following steps to register for ScHARe:

 - 1. Visit the ScHARe portal on the NIMHD website: nimhd.nih.gov/schare - 2.
 Click on the "Register for ScHARe" button - 3.
 On the registration page, click on the "Register for ScHARe on Terra" button - 4.
 Complete the registration form